centreon/centreon-documentation/versioned_docs/version-22.04/installation/download.md

 * [Virtual machine based on CentOS 7](https://download.centreon.com) in OVA formats,
 * [Archives containing the sources](https://download.centreon.com).

-RPM packages is the best format to obtain our software.
+RPM packages are the best format to obtain our software.
 They are packaged by Centreon experts and relieve you of any concern over the installation process.

 > Centreon recommends using the [Centreon RPM packages](installation-of-a-central-server/using-packages.md) version.